Rais Ahmadzai: Career

 Ahmadzai made his debut for Afghanistan against Rahim Yar Khan in the 2002/3 Cornelius Trophy.
 He made his international debut for Afghanistan against Hong Kong in the 2004 ACC Trophy.
 Ahmadzai represented Afghanistan in the following tournament in 2006.
 During the 2006 tournament, Ahmadzai captained the side.

 In 2007, Ahmadzai played two List-A matches for the Sebastianites Cricket and Athletic Club in Sri Lanka, playing matches against Lankan Cricket Club and the Sri Lanka Army Sports Club.

 Ahmadzai was part of the rapidly rising Afghan team that from 2008 to 2009 won the World Cricket League Division Five, Division Four and Division Three, thus promoting them to Division Two and allowing them to partake in the 2009 ICC World Cup Qualifier.

 During the qualifier, Ahmadzai made his List-A debut for Afghanistan against Denmark.
 During the same tournament Afghanistan gained ODI status, with Ahmadzai making his One Day International debut against Scotland, where he scored 39 runs, helping Afghanistan to an 89-run victory.

 Ahmadzai made his first class debut in the Intercontinental Cup against a Zimbabwe XI in which Afghanistan drew the match.
 Later, in November 2009 he was a member of Afghanistan's 2009 ACC Twenty20 Cup winning squad.

 Ahmadzai made his full Twenty20 International debut against Ireland in the 2010 Quadrangular Twenty20 Series in Sri Lanka.
 Later on in February 2010, Ahmadzai was a key member of Afghanistan's victorious 2010 ICC World Twenty20 Qualifier winning squad and was later named in Afghanistan's squad for the 2010 ICC World Twenty20.

 In April 2010, Ahmadzai was a key member of Afghanistan's 2010 ACC Trophy Elite winning squad which defeated Nepal in the final, with Ahmadzai scoring 52 runs in Afghanistan's innings; earning him the man of the match award.
 Ahmadzai played in both of Afghanistan's matches in Group C of the 2010 ICC World Twenty20.
 In their first match of the tournament he remained unbeaten on 5 against India and against South Africa he was caught behind by Mark Boucher off the bowling of Morné Morkel.
 Afghanistan lost both matches and were eliminated from the tournament.

 Retirement

 Shortly before Afghanistan's match against South Africa, Ahmadzai announced he would retire following the match.
-He stated his reason for retiring being "in order to focus on developing the younger generation of Afghan cricketers".
+He stated his reason for retiring was "to focus on developing the younger generation of Afghan cricketers".
 Ahmadzai has now taken up a coaching role with the national squad as well a chief selector for the Afghanistan Cricket Board.
 He is also a representative of Afghanaid.
 On 8 August 2020 Afghanistan Cricket Board appointed Ahmadazai as Director of Cricket.
+As of 2026, he is now coach of the Afghanistan under-19 and Afghanistan A cricket teams.